 When we sell our property, the proceeds are used to pay off our remaining home loan and our required CPF refund.
 This can create a lot of stress about how much cash in hand we will be left with, especially if we need the funds to buy a new home (as in the case of point #1) or if we are thinking of utilising it in different ways, including starting a business or investing.

-Once we are ready to purchase another home, we need to ensure that we have sufficient cash in hand as well to pay for a minimum of 5% of our downpayment in cash and any other property-related costs we may incur in cash.
+Do note that once we are ready to purchase another home, we need to ensure that we have sufficient cash in hand as well to pay for a minimum of 5% of our downpayment in cash and any other property-related costs we may incur in cash.

 #4 Benefit From The Relatively Good Interest Rate Beyond The Full Retirement Sum

 For those above 55, of course, we should continue to tap on the RSTU to a maximum of the Enhanced Retirement Sum (ERS) instead.
 This will earn us 4.0% per annum as well as provide tax benefits.
+Also, for anyone above 55, any funds that we top-up to our CPF OA via Voluntary Housing Refund will first be used to meet our FRS within our Retirement Account.
+Only after we hit the FRS will our Voluntary Housing Refunds go into our OA.

 Plan Your Home-Buying Decisions In Advanced To Avoid Stress And Uncertainties

 As buying a home is costly and typically involves a lot of time and effort, we do not want to make a costly mistake or waste our energies only to realise we cannot afford to sell or buy a new home at the last minute.
+At the same time, we can make use of the CPF Voluntary Housing Refund scheme to grow our savings that we’ve already set aside for a home purchase to grow at a risk-free 2.5% within our CPF OA.
+Even after making a Voluntary Housing Refund, we can choose to use our OA balances for the same property – in case we run into any financial difficulties and need to reduce our outstanding home loan.
+While this is free for HDB properties, we may incur legal costs for private properties.